-Deliverable B1: preliminary assessment database
+Deliverable B1: preliminary assessment database (for lots 1-5)

 This database will be drafted in English, and sent electronically as an editable spreadsheet table file (e.g. .xlsx, .csv or .ods file) and a single portable document file (.pdf) version.